dmarshNAIT/dmarshNAIT.github.io/courses/cpsc1012/CPSC1012_cheatsheet.markdown

 # Topic 6: Methods
 In this section we learn how to create our own custom methods.
-- Every method has a `return` type: this tells us essentially what "output" that method will create when we execute it.
+- Every method has a `return` type: this tells us essentially what kind of "output" that method will create when we execute it.
     - Some methods have a `return` type of `void`: this means they don't `return` anything.
 For example, `Console.WriteLine()`.
     - Other methods will specify a data type as their `return` type.
-For example, `Console.ReadLine()` always `return`s a `string`; that means that `string` is its return type, and somewhere in the code that defines that method we will see the keyword `return` followed by the value it is returning.
-Here is a silly example of a custom method that returns an `int`:
+For example, `Console.ReadLine()` always `return`s a `string`; that means that `string` is its `return` type, and somewhere in the code that defines that method we will see the keyword `return` followed by the value it is returning.
+Here is a silly example of a method that returns an `int` value:
         ```csharp
         static int GiveMeFive() {
             return 5;
         }
         ```
-- Methods may or may not have **parameters**: they look and act a lot like variables.
-They are essentially the "input" into the method: in other words, what values the method needs in order to run.
+- Methods may or may not have **parameters**: which look and act a lot like variables.
+They are the "input" into the method: in other words, what values the method needs in order to run.
 They are defined in between the parenthese in a method header, and just like variables, we must define their data type as well as give them a name.
     - Then, when we call that method, we must provide matching arguments.
 In other words, we must provide values or expressions in between the parentheses that match the data type of the parameters.

+    ```csharp
+    // here is a method with no parameters:
+    static void DoSomething() {
+       Console.WriteLine("hello");
+    } // end method

+    // it is called as follows:
+    DoSomething();
+    ```
+    ```csharp
+    // here is a method with one parameter:
+    static void DoSomething(int i) {
+        Console.WriteLine($"You passed in {i}");
+    } // end method

+    // we call it with a matching argument:
+    DoSomething(42);
+    ```
+    ```csharp
+    // and here is a method with multiple parameters:
+    static void DoSomething(int i, string message) {
+        Console.WriteLine(message + $"\nYou passed in {i}");
+    } // end method

+    // we call it with matching arguments:
+    DoSomething(42, "hello");
+    ```

 # Topic 7: Arrays
-- If we think of variables as a box holding a single value, we can think of arrays as a large box split up into separate compartments, each holding its own value.
+- If we think of variables as a box holding a single value, we can think of arrays as a large box split up into separate compartments, each compartment holding its own value.
 Every compartment within an array must contain the same data type.
 For example, here is how to create an array that can hold up to 10 `int` values:
     - `int[] myArray = new int[10];`
 - If we provide starting values for each element, we don't need to provide the array size:
     - `string[] dayOfWeek = { "SUN", "MON", "TUE", "WED", "THU", "FRI", "SAT" }; `
 - If we do not provide a starting value, every element has the default value for that data type.
 For example, `int` defaults to `0` and `bool` defaults to `false`.
 - We can access individual elements of an array using square brackets, where the number within the brackets refers to the element #.
 Note: the first element is index `0`.
+    - `myArray[0]` refers to the value at index 0 of our array: the first element
+    - `myArray[1]` refers to the value at index 1 of our array: the 2nd element
+    - `myArray[2]` refers to the value at index 2 of our array: the 3rd element
+    - ...
-    - `myArray[7]` refers to the value in element 7 of our array.
+    - `myArray[99]` refers to the value at index 99 of our array: the 100th element
 - The elements within an array can be ordered from smallest to largest using a method called `Array.Sort()`.
     - `Array.Sort(myArray)` results in `myArray` having its values sorted from smallest to largest.
 Arrays are a `ref`erence type: this means that when we pass them into a method they can actually be changed by that method!